cesrebol/personal-site/README.md

 ## Features

-List the main features or functionalities of your personal site.
-This can include things like:

 - Project showcase
 - Resume/CV display
 - Contact form
 - Blog or articles
-- Responsive design

-Feel free to tailor the list to match the specific features of your site.

 ## Installation

-Provide instructions on how to install and set up your personal site locally.
-Include any dependencies or prerequisites that need to be installed.
-For example:

 1. Clone the repository:
    ```bash